Big Idea

 “I see potential you haven’t stepped into yet.”

-Then don’t just say it.
-Walk with them toward it.
-Invite them to come alongside you, where you can provide the teaching, modeling, delegating, and coaching they need to become their own multiplying leaders!
+We will then have the opportunity to invite them to come alongside you, where you can provide the teaching, modeling, delegating, and coaching they need to become their own multiplying leaders!
 Our Leadership Pipeline is designed to help you do these very things, with excellence!

 Discussion Questions